 We see a lot of bubble maps out there, but nothing that takes away the mental math of trying to count up and compare and estimate what’s around the user.

 Next, we conferred with a behavioral economist who recommended a more specific and actionable “ask” and commitment device... a tool to help lock in the desired actions in the user’s mind.
 Commitment devices help close the gap between what a person intends to do and what they actually do.

 We built one based on CDC recommendations, and added a social component by letting users share their Covid Commitments on Facebook and Twitter.

-We start by pulling daily updated active case and death counts from the Johns Hopkins CSSE Covid-19 Repository.
+We start by pulling daily updated confirmed case and death counts from the Johns Hopkins CSSE Covid-19 Repository.
 We merge this file with a shapefile of US counties by FIPS code, and WGS84 Country Shapefiles.
 Note that the US is the only country where we currently support subnational regions.

 Next, we use the Algolia Places and Google Maps APIs to convert the user’s entered location to coordinates, and to determine the state/country of that location.

 Because the Hopkins data combines several counties for New York City, we calculate if the user’s entered address is within 100 km of New York City.
 If so, we merge the shapefiles for those counties into a single polygon.

 Afterwards, if the address is in the US. we use the OpenRouteService API to generate a 1-hour drive time isochrone around the address.
 We use MapBox’s API as a backup in case of rate limiting or capacity issues.
 We collect all counties that intersect with the 1-hour drive time isochrone polygon.

 We tally the cases and deaths in all of the intersected counties for display to the user as tooltips, as well as an aggregation for the state that the user’s entered address falls in.
 We visualize the counties and isochrone using the Python Folium library in a